MiSTer-devel/PSX_MiSTer/README.md

 ## Pad Options
 The following pad types are emulated by the core and can be independently assigned to each port:
 - DualShock:
-  Switch Digital/Analog mode with mouse/touchpad click or L3+R3+Up/Down
+  Switch Digital/Analog mode with mouse/touchpad click or L3+R3+Up/Down or mapable button
 - Digital
   (ID 0x41) Ten button digital pad.
 - Analog